Lincoln Memorial University-DeBusk College of Osteopathic Medicine

 To prepare outstanding osteopathic physicians who are committed to the premise that the cornerstone of meaningful existence is service to humanity.
 The mission of LMU-DCOM is achieved by: graduating Doctors of Osteopathic Medicine; providing a values-based learning community as the context for teaching, research, and service; serving the health and wellness needs of people both within the Appalachian region and beyond; focusing on enhanced access to comprehensive health care for underserved communities; investing in quality academic programs supported by superior faculty and technology; embracing compassionate, patient-centered care that values diversity, public service, and leadership as an enduring commitment to professionalism and the highest ethical standards; participating in the growth, development, and maintenance of graduate medical education.

 The DeBusk College of Osteopathic Medicine is located on the main campus of Lincoln Memorial University in Harrogate, Tennessee.
-A second campus opens in Knoxville, Tennessee, in fall of 2019.
+A second location opens in Knoxville, Tennessee, in fall of 2019.
 LMU-DCOM is an integral part of LMU’s values-based learning community and is dedicated to preparing the next generation of osteopathic physicians to provide health care in the often underserved region of Appalachia and beyond.

 Harrogate, Tennessee: rural